EpsilonSolutions/netscaler-command-reference/docs/ns/ns-httpprofile/ns-httpprofile.md

 Name of the header that contains the real client IP address.

 <b>maxReq</b>
-Maximum requests allowed on a single connection.
+Maximum number of requests allowed on a single connection.
+Zero implies no limit on the number of requests.
 Default value: 0
+Minimum value: 0
 Maximum value: 65534

 <b>persistentETag</b>